matgott/js-notes/README.md

       console.log(me); // output: Person { name: 'Matias', age: 25 }
       console.log(birthYear); // output: 1996

 `module app.js`

       import "./test.js";

       console.log(me); // ReferenceError: me is not defined console.log(new Person("Johana", 30)); // ReferenceError: Person is not defined

-- **Global Scope**
+#### Global Scope

 Is the outermost scope.
 It is accesible from any inner (local) scope.

 **Browser Enviroment:** The global scope is the topmost scope of .js file loadad using `<script>` tag (window object).

 **Node Enviroment:** The top-level scope is not the global scope.
 Inside Node.js module a var declaration will be local to that module.
 It means: the global scope of a module is the module itself.
+Node has a `global object` that is accessible within the running process.

-- **Lexical Scope**
+#### Lexical Scope

 Defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions

 **References**